The Dwight Schar College of Education

 d.
 If a teacher education student is found to be deficient in any of the above, permission to enroll in student internship courses may be denied until the deficiencies are removed.

 e.
-Students may not begin their student teaching/internship until all education coursework and/or concentration area courses are completed without the approval from the Director of Fields and Partnerships.
+Students may not begin their student teaching/internship until all education coursework and/or concentration area courses are completed and approval from the Director of Fields and Partnerships has been obtained.

 f.
 During the semester in which students complete their student teaching/internship, no additional courses beyond the block course will be permitted without approval from the Director of Fields and Partnerships.